The Search for our next Bishop in Charge

 - Strategic plan is approved by the Council of Advice

 October 2017 - Convocation Convention in Wiesbaden, Germany

 - The Search/Nomination Committee and Transition Committee are commissioned

 - Search/Nomination and Transition Committees organize themselves

 - In consultation with the Presiding Bishop's Office, a Search Consultant is engaged by the Council of Advice

-- Search Profile is written by Search/Nomination Committee and approved by Council of Advice at the January 26-27, 2018 meeting in Waterloo, Belgium.
+- Search Profile is written by Search and Nomination Committee and approved by Council of Advice at the January 26-27, 2018 meeting in Waterloo, Belgium.

-- The Position is announced in various church venues
+- The Position is announced in various ecclesiastical venues

-- Nominees are vetted and a shortlist of candidates is compiled
+- Applications are vetted and a list of up to eight candidates is compiled

 June 30, 2018